BlueBearrii/BackEndProject/README.md

 # Back-End

-This project for plactice how to create backend with node and noSQL and SQL
+This project for practice how to create backend with node and noSQL and SQL

 # Start 🚀